 The Fancy Brigade shows at the Pennsylvania Convention Center is also a ticketed event and can only be seen if you have tickets.
 Shows are generally performed once in the morning and once in the evening.

-Tickets for both the Fancy Brigade finale and the bleacher seats can be obtained from the Independence Visitor Center.
+Tickets for both the Fancy Brigade finale and the bleacher seats can be obtained from the Fancy Brigade Tickets.